Hanabiraa/my-obsidian-wiki/wiki/ML/Computer vision (CV)/Video analysis.md

 > tracking of an object localized on the first frame
 > online mode
-> similar and occluded objects make task more comple
+> similar and occluded objects make task more complex
 ![[Pasted image 20231115190241.png]]